Jacques de Kadt: Parliamentary career

-De Kadt was a Labour Party (Partij van de Arbeid) member of the Dutch parliament from 1948 to 1963.
-He served for many years as the party's principal spokesman on foreign affairs, though his outspoken stance on Indonesian independence (of which he was a vigorous early protagonist) and his sharp, unqualified, opposition to Stalinism and the Soviet system ruled him out as a contender for the Ministerial position that was held by Joseph Luns.
+De Kadt was a Labour Party member of the Dutch parliament from 1948 to 1963.
+He served for many years as the party's principal spokesman on foreign affairs, though his outspoken stance on Indonesian independence (of which he was a vigorous early proponent) and his sharp, unqualified, opposition to Stalinism and the Soviet system ruled him out as a contender for the ministerial position that was held by Joseph Luns.
 De Kadt was a regular radio commentator during these years.
 His contribution to Dutch public life and service was recognized in 1959 when he was awarded a knighthood in the Order of the Netherlands Lion.